 Having everyone attend physical meetings in a boardroom may be a once in a blue moon event or even something completely unachievable by international companies.
 Good thing it is legal to hold board meetings via conference calls (Davis-Stirling Act, Civil Code Section 4090).
 Whether you have board members scattered throughout different state offices or around the globe, have been implementing a work from home dynamic as a group, or have board members consistently traveling, or you simply do not have the spare time to drive in for meetings – event conference calling is the ultimate solution.
 Here are some promising tips on running board meetings using a large conference call service:

 Plan ahead and compile everything in a single document – that includes all agenda items, anticipated actions, as well as the person assigned to lead particular parts of the discussion.
 This way, everyone knows what to expect and prepare for.
 Meeting agendas may also serve as a reference for attendees to follow.
+Here’s how to create a meeting agenda.

 Topics that have not been planned or discussed enough before the board meeting would require exploratory discussions that may risk the meeting going off on tangents.
 In events when complicated topics are inevitably brought up during the conference call, politely put off any decision until an in-person meeting is held to ensure a more effective resolution.